In England, Prince George had his first day at preschool (a Montessori centre) when he was 2 years 6 months of age.

-Starting preschool or an early childhood centre at an earlier age gives little added academic benefit in the long-run.
-Emotionally it can be tough unless the child has first established a secure attachment with his/ her parents or caregiver and is able to receive personal attention and care from the educators/ teachers during the initial period of setting-in.
+It is important that the child has first established a secure attachment with his/ her parents or caregiver.
+The early childhood service must have sufficient caring staff to ensure the child receives personal attention and care - especially in the early days and weeks of setting-in.
 Many thousands of children under 2 years of age in NZ are in early childhood education programmes and supported by their families and educators/ teachers they make the adjustment successfully.

 In New Zealand some parents involve their children in Playcentre from birth.
 Parents are welcomed and expected to initially stay at Playcentre until their child is old enough and settled, and this can be a big support for parents as they cope with the huge challenges of parenting.
 Playcentre can provide a fabulous opportunity to meet other families and gain advice and good information about child development.

-For families new to an area, enrolling with an early childhood centre can be helpful for builidng new networks of friends.
+For families new to an area, enrolling with an early childhood centre can be helpful for building new networks of friends.

-If you are not seeking childcare or an in-home educator because you have to be back at work but you want your child to get a head start for school then do what many in our parents generation did – they sent us along to a part-day preschool for 2 – 3 hours, 3 - 5 days a week from about age 4.
+If you are not working or heading back to work, why not do what many in our parents generation did – they sent us along to a part-day preschool for educational stimulation and making friends, for 2 – 3 hours, 3 - 5 days a week.

 Whether or not your child has reached all his/her developmental milestones for his/her age does not matter for starting in an early childhood education programme.
 Teachers [should] work with and support children where there are at in their development and will help to get any extra support your child might need.

-The early childhooed education programme experience will help your child to:
+The early childhood education programme experience will help your child to: